Substance Use

 How Anger Impacts Mental Health

 When anger becomes a frequent visitor, it disrupts your inner equilibrium.
 It’s like a raging fire that consumes all the emotional oxygen, leaving little room for feelings of joy, love, or even contentment.
-This can cascade into heightened stress levels, igniting a destructive cycle that exacerbates anxiety and depression.

 Moreover, chronic anger can act like a fog that blurs your cognitive functions.
 It impairs judgment, sabotages problem-solving abilities, and fuels impulsivity, making navigating life’s complexities harder.